 This article is part of a collaborative series commissioned by altMuslimah and Jewschool to promote interfaith dialogue and understanding between Muslim and Jewish communities experiencing a rise in anti-Semitism and Islamophobia.
+This piece was originally published on October 17, 2017.

 At a time when political upheaval and rising waves of anti-Semitism and Islamophobia are spreading fear and outrage around the globe, Jews and Muslims once again find themselves standing up in solidarity against hatred.